aksommerville/fullmoon4/README.md

 - [ ] Persist plants and sketches across map loads.
 - [ ] UI for saved game management.
 - [ ] Physics flag to control whether chalk is allowed?
 Consider the black octopus tree, chalk looks weird like it's floating in air.
+- [ ] Fine-tune song endings so they loop seamlessly.

 ### May